 End-to-end testing incorporates all the subsystems that have been integrated with your application's workflow.
 A fault or failure in any of these subsystems could lead to a total collapse of your software.
 The expanded coverage of end-to-end testing helps you mitigate this risk.

 During end-to-end testing, your testers rigorously check the performance of each of your app's layers and workflows.
-Importantly, they do this from the perspective of the user and replicate live scenarios.
+Most importantly, they do this from the perspective of the user and replicate live scenarios.
 This ensures you can be uber-confident that your application is working correctly, and you won't face avoidable problems upon release.

 End-to-end testing ensures your application is tested thoroughly, and there's minimal risk of breakdown as you progress on the software development life cycle.
 Since your developers have the utmost confidence in the functionality and performance of the application, they can add new features without worrying about repeated testing.

-Testing the application thoroughly from end to end ensures you no longer have to repeat tests.
+Testing the application thoroughly from end to end ensures that you no longer have to repeat tests.
 By doing so, you'll be saving testing costs and time, and your team will be more productive.

 End-to-end testing tests your software product after every iteration.
 This helps you detect and fix bugs as quickly as possible.
 Plus, there's a lower chance of bugs making it to the advanced testing or production stage, thereby ensuring your application's workflows operate seamlessly.

-Horizontal E2E testing
+Horizontal E2E Testing

 Horizontal testing is the most common E2E testing method.
 It's done from the end user's perspective and evaluates whether they can navigate the software product and use the functions as expected.
 The testers test the system across the context of multiple applications while relying on a single Enterprise Resource Planning (ERP) application.

-Vertical E2E testing
+Vertical E2E Testing

 Vertical testing is typically reserved for testing critical components of software systems that do not involve users or interfaces.
 It involves testing in layers; the testers will execute the test in a hierarchical or sequential order.
 Each of the various system components is tested from start to finish before proceeding to the next.
 An example of vertical end-to-end testing is testing an application program interface (API).